mountainkidai/rfSEClub/Vocab/Phrases.md

    Meaning: To be mistaken, to be looking for solutions in the wrong place
    Example: "Whole time he was barking up the wrong tree"

+6. On cloud nice

+   Meaning: Extremely happy.
+   Example: "She was on cloud nine after receiving the job offer for her dream position".